KivApple/football_manager/README.md

 If it was a real project with more time budget, there are few things which could be done:

+1. It is good to add teardown step for our insert-and-delete integration test which will cleanup database in case of test failure.
+   But on other hand we could assume that tests are executed in temporary environment and database will be deleted anyway.
-1. Add full CRUD for teams and players: endpoints for update teams (now you can only create and delete them) and separate players inside the team
+2. Add full CRUD for teams and players: endpoints for update teams (now you can only create and delete them) and separate players inside the team
-2. Add an endpoint for transfer player from one team to another
+3. Add an endpoint for transfer player from one team to another
-3. Add an endpoint for query teams without players (for better performance when we don't need team details)
+4. Add an endpoint for query teams without players (for better performance when we don't need team details)
-4. Add an endpoint for query one team with players by its id
+5. Add an endpoint for query one team with players by its id
-5. Add integration tests for all endpoints
+6. Add integration tests for all endpoints
-6. Use Java 14 record type in place of Lombok @Data
+7. Use Java 14 record type in place of Lombok @Data
-7. Handle UNIQUE constraint errors while creating a team and translate it to 409 Conflict HTTP error code
+8. Handle UNIQUE constraint errors while creating a team and translate it to 409 Conflict HTTP error code
-8. Add an authentication (authenticated method to be defined)
+9. Add an authentication (authenticated method to be defined)
-9. Write a Dockerfile for Docker deployment of the app
+10. Write a Dockerfile for Docker deployment of the app
-10. It is possible to create a Docker Compose configuration or HELM chart to simplify deployment of both app and DB
+11. It is possible to create a Docker Compose configuration or HELM chart to simplify deployment of both app and DB
-11. If we need more performance we could use `spring-boot-starter-webflux` to create asynchronous endpoints
+12. If we need more performance we could use `spring-boot-starter-webflux` to create asynchronous endpoints